API reference#

 data = pd.Series(...)

-# Convert to a Quantity for use in reporting calculations
+# Convert to a Quantity for use in genno calculations

 qty = Quantity(data, name="Quantity name", units="kg")